dixonjonas/dixonjonas/README.md

 # Hi there, I'm Jonas 👋

+I'm a driven AI engineer with a strong interest in machine learning, large language models and computer vision.
+I am passionate about building intelligent systems that turn cutting-edge research into real-world applications.

 ## 🤖 About Me

 - 🔬 Currently working on my master's thesis at Scania and AI Sweden
-- 🎓 Studied in USA and Sweden
+- 🎓 Studied in the US and Sweden
 - 🧠 Focused on Deep Learning, Large Language Models, and Applied AI

+## 🛠 Skills & Tools

+ADD STUFF HERE

 ## 📊 GitHub Stats